DCAN-Labs/BrainSwipes/docs/tools.md

 - **ingest_brainswipes_data.py**

+    - Uses argparse.
+Run `ingest_brainswipes_data.py -h` for infomration on running this script.

     1. Pulls data from an executive summary in an S3 bucket

     1. Resizes registrations for optimal rendering in BrainSwipes